-Research Interests: Social movements, gender, states, political violence, the third sector, development, and Latin America
+Research Interests: Gender, reproduction, states, violence, politics, mobilization, theory, development, and Latin America

 33 Kirkland Street